TADLELOUMA/TestSolent/mow-it-now-program/README.md

 * Each mower moves sequentially: the second mower does not move until the first has completed its series of instructions.
 * When a mower completes a series of instructions, it communicates its final position and orientation.

+## Run the programme

+go to the MowItNow class, which contains the main execute the main function with Intellij idea or vscode

+##  Run the tests
+* Test for the main class
+go to the MowItNowTest class, which includes shouldTestProgramMain execute the main function with Intellij idea or vscode
+* Test for the InputReader class go to the InputReaderTest class, which includes shouldTestProgramInputReader execute the main function with Intellij idea or vscode

 ## Author
 * Thierno Amadou DIALLO - [TADLELOUMA](https://github.com/TADLELOUMA/PROJETS)